All of the most commonly asked questions about perimenopause and menopause in one place.

-Use our directory here to find a specialist to support you.
+Search our directory to find a specialist to support you.

 The British Menopause Society also carries a list of menopause specialists that you can contact if you are based in the UK or head over to your own regional menopause society to search for experts local to you.

 We also offer monthly small group sessions with a doctor, giving you the opportunity to meet other women in a similar situation and ask all of your questions in a safe, confidential setting.
-Find out more about these sessions 'The Menopause Lounge' here.
+Find out more about these sessions, 'The Menopause Lounge'.

 There is contradictory and often misleading information from time to time in the media about HRT.

-To help, world-leading expert Dr Avrum Bluming, co-authored the best-selling book ‘Oestrogen Matters’.
-In this book, Dr Bluming explored the benefits and risks of HRT and the links with breast cancer, heart health, osteoporosis and Alzheimers.
-You can watch some video clips of Dr Bluming explaining some of his key findings here.
+To help, world-leading expert Dr Avrum Bluming co-authored the best-selling book ‘Oestrogen Matters’.
+In this book, Dr Bluming explored the benefits and risks of HRT and its links with breast cancer, heart health, osteoporosis and Alzheimer's.
+Watch some video clips of Dr Bluming explaining some of his key findings.

-We have some great articles and video interviews that can support you to manage your health, nutrition, fitness and weight management goals either instead of using HRT, or alongside it:
+We have some great articles and video interviews that can support you in managing your health, nutrition, fitness and weight management goals either instead of using HRT or alongside it: